Table of contents

 #3: Scan dependencies

 Third party and open source components make up most of the software that we create today.
 These include a tangled web of dependencies that are impossible to track manually.
 This becomes an issue when a dependency contains a security vulnerability.
-It’s important to track third party components and open source components, including all of their dependencies, in order to detect and remediate security vulnerabilities as soon as possible.
+It’s important to track third-party and open source components, including all of their dependencies, in order to detect and remediate security vulnerabilities — a process supported by tools that monitor docker container vulnerabilities and continuously update component risk data.

 #4: Application security testing tools